Fuel price rise paused a day after reaching new highs

-New Delhi, May 26 (IANS) A day after the hike, oil marketing companies (OMCs) on Wednesday again paused increase in the pump prices of petrol and diesel across the country, looking to wait and watch global oil price movement before making their next move.
+New Delhi: A day after the hike, oil marketing companies (OMCs) on Wednesday again paused increase in the pump prices of petrol and diesel across the country, looking to wait and watch global oil price movement before making their next move.

 Accordingly, petrol price remains at Rs 93.44 per litre and diesel Rs 84.32 per litre in Delhi.